dirakx1/GCP/README.md

 # Cloud storage

-* For storage large amounts of data clases of archival are nearline (constnt retrieval) and coldline (seldom retireval of data)
+* For storage large amounts of data clases of archival are nearline (constant retrieval) and coldline (seldom retireval of data)

 # Cloud SQL